DamienMinenna/OldHara/README.md

 ## Usage

+### Folders

-For the first use, you must create at least one folder.
-Folders are created in the OldHara/media/ directory.
+* For your first use, you **must create at least one folder**.
+Folders are created in the *../OldHara/media/* directory.
 Every references, even without an associated file (pdf, jpg, ..) must be given a unique folder.

+* Sub directories can be created as *dir/subdir* if *dir* exist.

 ### Add entry